 The Taskforce’s report makes 29 recommendations to address cyberbullying through a community-wide approach, with actions focused on parents and carers, the community, schools and government.
 At the centre of the Taskforce’s report and recommendations are children and young people.

 The Taskforce undertook extensive consultation in developing its report and recommendations.
 The Taskforce held 59 consultation events across Queensland with approximately 650 attendees, and received a total of 364 written submissions.

 The Taskforce would like to acknowledge all those who contributed through consultation to the Taskforce’s report.

 Queensland Government response

 The Premier and Minister for Trade, the Honourable Annastacia Palaszczuk, released the Queensland Government response to the Taskforce’s report on 15 October 2018.

 On 13 February 2019, the Premier and Minister for Trade announced the establishment of the Anti-Cyberbullying Advisory Committee.
 The Committee is providing advice to Government departments on implementation of recommendations of the Report.

 In line with Recommendation 2 of the Queensland Anti-Cyberbullying Taskforce Report, on 30 April 2019, the Premier and Minister for Trade tabled the Implementing the Queensland Anti-Cyberbullying Taskforce Report - April 2019 progress report in Parliament.
-The report establishes a strong foundation for future action to implement all Taskforce recommendations, with four recommendations already complete.

 The role of the Taskforce